 The next photos feature a find from Value Village for $10.
 It even had the original tags attached.
 You have seen this beauty already winterized as a skirt.
 Check the link in case, you missed it.
 What attracted me were the deep colors (my color palette) and the fin-like pattern.
 This means it goes with many of my cardigans, sweaters and jackets.
 The cut is sleek and perfect for social dances.

 Here I styled the robe with a lace halftee underneath, a topaz necklace and bracelet that pick up the bluish of the lace and some of the “fins.”
 The classic ankle strap shoes are gray – a neutral, which works for summer better than black.
 The orange soles are not original, but nail polish.
 Full disclosure: The original black sole looked to conservative for my taste.
 The look would also work with red or gold colored footwear.

 The dress is from a consignment store in town.
 I bought the belt on eBay.

 What to Do with a Fur Collar?

 The attached collar is consignment store find.
 In the 1950s and 1960s, they were pinned to coats.
 To wear the piece in a modern way, just style it like a necklace.
 The bag and booties are eBay finds.

 Today second hand can bring you things that you couldn’t afford otherwise.
 Being a state employee, I can’t afford to spend a thousand dollar on a pair of shoes, two thousand or more on a handbag, or $500 on a pair of jeans.
 However, I like a Chanel bag, or Valentino rock studs, or this seasons It shoe from Gucci like the next gal.
 So what?
 I go for second hand fashion items on eBay (see this guide how to score high on eBay), or in online stores that specialize in consignment of high fashion and browse the local thrift and consignment stores.
-You can learn how to score high on eBay and how to save time shopping consignment stores.
+You can learn how to save time shopping consignment stores.